DusanMadar/ScrapeMeAgain/README.md

 Collected data are stored in a [SQLite](http://www.sqlite.org/) database, which structure is defined using [SQLAlchemy](http://www.sqlalchemy.org/).

 There is a **geocoding** module if you would like to get coordinates for your collected data.
+Also, a helper script for **spatially enabling a SQLite database** is present.
+This script actually converts the database to Spatialite by adding a 2D geometry (Point) column in WGS-84 and all Spatialite required stuff.

 ## Requirements
 * Python 2.7.6